jostylr/literate-programming-standard/plugins.md

 This has the nice effect of forcing a standardized API for plugins and having an example for others to see.

+!!
+This will be now further split.
+I want to have lots of small plugins.
+Think grunt or something.
+This will still exist as something that installs all web development lit pro plugins.
+There will also be a family of javascript, markdown, html, css kinds of plugins with each being umbrellas for smaller plugins.

+Need to have a very easy way to plugin in existing stuff.
+Think very small plugins, just a little glue.

 ## Directory structure

 Here are the files that are produced by this document.